Best of Hannity: Live from Alaska: Energy, Geography & the Summit Stage - August 16th, Hour 3

 This is your first time.

-See, people always save they say they save the best for last, Sean.
+See, people always save, they say they save the best for last, Sean.

 So I hope that's how you feel about coming to Alaska.

-No, I think it's I think it's been great.
+No, I think it's been great.

-Uh we appreciate your time, Governor.
+We appreciate your time, Governor.

 Thank you so much for being with us.